NotMaxee/Vibingway/docs/source/guides/installation_docker.rst

 Clone the repository locally and change into the directory you cloned it into.

-Next, create a ``config.py`` file and copy the contents of ``config.example`` into it.
+Next, create a ``config.py`` file and copy the contents of ``config.template`` into it.
 You will need to change the following values so that the database and lavalink can connect to each other using the docker network:

 .. code::
     database_credentials = dict(